-The securitization of these tax-exempt mortgage revenue bonds occurred through two classes of certificates.
+The securitization of these mortgage revenue bonds occurred through two classes of certificates.
 The Class A TEBS Certificates were issued in an initial principal amount of \$95.8 million and were sold through a placement agent to unaffiliated investors.
 The Class B TEBS Certificates were issued in an initial principal amount of \$20.3 million and were retained by the Sponsor.
 The holders of the Class A TEBS Certificates are entitled to receive regular payments of interest from Freddie Mac at a variable rate which resets periodically based on the weekly Securities Industry and Financial Markets Association ("SIFMA") floating index rate plus certain credit, facility, remarketing and servicing fees (the "Facility Fees").
-As of December 31, 2012, the SIFMA rate was equal to 0.13% resulting in a total cost of borrowing of 2.03% on the outstanding balance on the TEBS Financing facility of \$94.0 million.
-As of December 31, 2011, the SIFMA rate was equal to 0.15% resulting in a total cost of borrowing of 2.05% on the outstanding balance on the TEBS Financing facility of \$94.9 million.
+As of December 31, 2013, the SIFMA rate was equal to 0.10% per annum resulting in a total cost of borrowing of 2.00% per annum on the outstanding balance on the TEBS financing facility of \$93.0 million.
+As of December 31, 2012, the SIFMA rate was equal to 0.13% per annum resulting in a total cost of borrowing of 2.03% per annum on the outstanding balance on the TEBS financing facility of \$94.0 million.